KANOKIw/Shishiji/README.md

 For those who are related to, or interested in this project.

 * [How to build and run from the source](https://github.com/KANOKIw/Shishiji/wiki/How-to-Build-and-Run-from-the-source)

+## Extensions

+You may wonder why the extension directory exists.
+Two extensions in This directory were made specifically for development purposes.
+Nevertheless, its usage can be observed in the aforementioned section on [Inheriting](#inheriting).

+## Minecraft

+There are several interesting and functional Spigot Plugins among the repository.
+Also unique worlds exist out there.